Community Health Assessment Efforts

 2012-2013 Guilford County Community Health Assessment

-The Guilford County Department of Public Health is currently partnering with Cone Health, Cone Health Foundation, High Point Regional Health System and UNC Greensboro’s Center for Social, Community and Health Research and Evaluation to conduct the Guilford County 2012-13 Community Health Assessment (CHA).
+The Guilford County Department of Public Health partnered with Cone Health, Cone Health Foundation, High Point Regional Health System and UNC Greensboro’s Center for Social, Community and Health Research and Evaluation to conduct the Guilford County 2012-13 Community Health Assessment (CHA).
 For more information, click here.

 2013 Health Status of Guilford County Data Briefs